bi

 While 1) is available with some reflection hacking (see this post from Mathias Olausson)

-Not all is lost however; there is no publically available designer but there is an internal one (which means it may change in the next version but highly unlikely)
+Not all is lost however; there is no publicly available designer but there is an internal one (which means it may change in the next version but highly unlikely)

 Luckily, they are implemented in Microsoft.TeamFoundation.Build.Controls assembly, which is where the UI for the builds is also stored.
 So we can freely reference it the Editor Parameter in the Metadata argument to enhance our user experience. (see Jason Prickett’s post on how to do this)